A walkthrough of how to build your custom Python package using uv without publishing it.

 Get started

 First, let’s start by installing uv on your machine.
 Assuming you have Python version 3.8 or later installed, an easy way to install uv is to use pip.
-First, create a folder for your project (e.g., my-internal-pkg), open up a terminal inside, and create a virtual environment:
+You can add it to your user environment by running

 Once uv is installed (v0.8.4 used), initialize your project by running: